Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Methods and Simulation details

 \subsection{Preparation of water vapor, hydrogen and oxygen gas targets}

 All the simulations in this work were carried out with the CP2K code.~\citep{Hutter2014,Kuhne2020} To create a sample of water vapor, we first carried out a { 25 ps-long} adiabatic \textit{ab initio} molecular dynamics (AIMD) simulation (i.e. within the Born-Oppenheimer regime) of a liquid water sample composed of 104 H$_2$O molecules in the NVT ensemble at $T=300$ K {with a Nos\'e--Hoover chain thermostat}. {The electronic structure of the system was treated at the all-electron level within the GAPW scheme implemented in CP2K.
 We used the 6-311++G(2d2p) basis set and the Perdew-Burke-Ernzerhof exchange-correlation functional.
 Only the $\Gamma$-point in the electronic Brillouin zone was sampled.} The 104 molecules were placed in a periodic cell of dimensions 21.7$\times$12$\times$12 \AA{}$^3$, resulting in a liquid water density of 0.996 g/cm$^3$.
 Then the density of the sample was reduced to 0.1245 g/cm$^3$ by scaling the coordinates of the center-of-mass of each H$_2$O molecule and duplicating the cell dimensions in the three dimensions.
 The 13 H$_2$O molecules still contained within the original cell were selected to represent the water vapor target.
-The resulting system has a higher density than that of the gas phase at room conditions, but it has the advantage that including several molecules within the simulation box instead of a single one accelerates the statistical convergence of the stopping power.
-However, this density is perfectly suitable to produce accurate results for the gas phase as we shall demonstrate in the following.
+The resulting system has a higher density than that of the gas phase at room conditions. {The reason for studying water vapor with several water molecules in a box is that we can sample several collisions of various impact parameters in a single simulation.
+Hence, the sampling efficiency is much higher, compared with sampling all possible impact parameters and molecular orientations with one molecule in the simulation box.
+An aspect that is not often appreciated is that the cost of periodic-cell simulations, which we use here for technical reasons, grows with the volume of the simulation box.
+It is therefore more convenient computationally to simulate a smaller box containing more molecules.}

 After volume scaling, the system was reequilibrated for 5 ps through an additional NVT adiabatic AIMD simulation at $T=300$ K. During this process we fixed the position of the oxygen atoms to avoid collisions between H$_2$O molecules and the formation of hydrogen-bonded water clusters.
 Finally, we selected the last configuration of this AIMD run (shown in panel A of Fig.~\ref{fig1}) for the ensuing rt-TDDFT simulations.